Superbridge

 How chains are identified in the Superbridge API

 Every chain in the Superbridge API is represented with three identifiers.
-All three are returned in every payload that includes chain data, and any of them can be used when querying or submitting requests.
+Any of them can be used when querying or submitting requests that accept chain filters.

 You can see the values returned for chains by checking out the /chains endpoint.